Students in a direct-entry faculty admitted with 24 or more advanced standing units (CEGEP students, college or

 Find out more about what makes up a course code, different course component types, and the various codes used at the University by consulting the Understanding course enrolment terminology page.

 - Once you have checked your program requirements and course sequences, planned your course selection and understood how the course timetable tool works, start to create sample timetables to get ready before the official course enrolment period begins.
 This way, you’ll have a better idea of courses you want to add to your timetable when you start enrolling.

-- Perform searches in the course timetable search tool (note that the course timetable for each term is available at least one week prior to enrolment).
+- Perform searches in the class timetable search tool (note that the course timetable for each term is available at least one week prior to enrolment).
 In addition, we encourage you to use the timetable template (printable PDF or Excel spreadsheet).
 Create more than one draft timetable, since you have to prepare for both the Fall and Winter terms.

 - The timetable template is already divided into time slots based on the University of Ottawa’s class periods.
 Select more courses than you need and build different samples of your timetables in case there is a time conflict or a course is full.
 The more sample timetables you create, the easier it'll be for you to swap things here and there to come up with your final schedule.